Naveenp7/Finance-Manger/README.md

 # Money Tracker

-A modern financial management application for Panekkatt Oil Mill with transaction tracking, reporting, and financial analytics.
+A modern financial management application for Shops with transaction tracking, reporting, and financial analytics.

 ## Features